 How does this work?
 Let me explain how I have helped a client by getting them to standardize.

-This client had computer and printers and they were purchasing based on cost alone and not looking at much else.
-Because of the differences in equipment they had it took a bit more time to resolve an issue as each system (computer, printer, etc.) was different and each solution had to be tailored to the specifics of that system.
+This client had computers and printers and they were purchasing based on cost alone and not looking at much else.
+Because of the differences in the equipment they had, it took a bit more time to resolve an issue as each system (computer, printer, etc.) was different and each solution had to be tailored to the specifics of that system.
 As we took over and began to streamline their environment and standardize their purchasing we were able to work with one vendor and establish a standard set of specs for a specific model of computers and printers.
 Once this was done all we had to do was email the account manager and request a new quote for the established standard config, back and forth updates and changes were not needed saving time and cost.
 The quote could then be sent to the client for approval.
 Once approved the order was put in and sent to the client.
-Once delivered the computer was setup and configured for use.
+Once delivered the computer was set up and configured for use.
 Again, time was saved as the hardware was now all the same and a set of standards was also set for the software used as well as procedures for moving the end user’s files to the new system.

 Improvements were also seen on the support side as well.
 Once an issue was solved the process was documented so it could be performed quickly if it occurred again since all equipment was not standardized.